SYNYC/7_Metis_DataEngineering/Writeup.md

 **2. Deep Learning**

--	 Transfer Learning (VGG16) : batch size = 32, added 3 Dense Layers, epochs = 20, and tried epochs = 100  + callbacks.EarlyStopping + callbacks.ReduceLROnPlateau
+-	 Transfer Learning (VGG16) :
+batch size = 32, added 3 Dense Layers, epochs = 20, and tried epochs = 100  + callbacks.EarlyStopping + callbacks.ReduceLROnPlateau

--	Image Augmentation: since the dataset is small so I use this method to flip to increase dataset size(rotation = 40, horizontal flip), however, the test accuracy score is higher than the training score which shows overfitting, so I didn’t use this approach to continue my training.
+-	Image Augmentation:
+since the dataset is small so I use this method to flip to increase dataset size(rotation = 40, horizontal flip), however, the test accuracy score is higher than the training score which shows overfitting, so I didn’t use this approach to continue my training.

-- Multi classification: I tried to classify 3,5,6 and 8 different brands and the accuracy scores are around 70-80%, but since the data size is small and given Image Augmentation had an overfit issue in my case, I decided to take 5 different brands model as the final deployment.
+- Multi classification:
+I tried to increase the classes number as 3,5,6 and 8 different brands to classify, and the accuracy scores are around 70-80%, but since the data size is small and given Image Augmentation had an overfit issue in my case, I decided to take 5 different brands model as the final deployment.

-**3. Pipeline processing framework to auto renew database and retrain model **
+**3. Pipeline processing framework to auto renew database and retrain model**

 - develop reusable python code for the whole process and saved the model to reuse/retrain
 - set cron job to command API to renew MongoDB data bi-weekly